Graduate Certificate in Applied Behavior Analysis

 Applied Behavior Analysis I

 Applied behavior analysis is a discipline devoted to the understanding and improvement of human behavior.
-This course teaches students how to produce socially significant behavior change in applied settings using basic concepts and principles from the experimental analysis of behavior.
+This course teaches students how to produce socially significant behavioral changes in applied settings using basic concepts and principles from the experimental analysis of behavior.

 Concepts and Principles in Behavior Analysis